software-students-spring2025/4-containers-epic-metal-machine/README.md

 [Alex Wang](https://github.com/alw9411), [Kurt Luko](https://github.com/kl3641), [Sophia Wang](https://github.com/s-m-wang), [Johnny Ding](https://github.com/yd2960)

 # Project Description
 Our project recognizes text in images and transcribes it to plaintext.
-This is useful to people who may want to copy paste large chunks of texts from images, and also is useful to people who use screen readers in order to read text.
+This is useful to people who may want to copy paste large chunks of texts from images, and may be useful to people who have bad handwriting.

 ## Installing development environment
 Create and activate python virtual environment